Windows NT 3.1: Architecture

 Positioned above the operating system core are the subsystems.
-There are two types of subsystems: one are the integral subsystems, which perform important operating system functions.
+There are two types of subsystems: one type is the integral subsystems, which perform important operating system functions.
 One such subsystem is the security subsystem, which handles the logon process and monitors the security of the system.
 The other type of subsystem is the environment subsystem, which exposes the operating system functions to applications via application programming interfaces.
 The base subsystem is the 32-bit subsystem which runs 32-bit applications written for Windows NT.
 Windows NT applications can only run on one platform, and must be recompiled for every platform.
 The 32-bit subsystem also contains all output functions, including the Graphics Device Interface (GDI), so all other subsystems have to call the 32-bit subsystem to be able to output text or graphics.
 Other subsystems contained in Windows NT 3.1 are the POSIX subsystem, which supports POSIX-compatible applications built for Windows NT, and, in the x86 version only, the OS/2 subsystem, which allows command-line based OS/2 1.x applications to run.

 The Virtual DOS Machine (VDM) is sometimes also viewed as a subsystem, but is, strictly speaking, a normal 32-bit Windows application.
 It manages applications originally built for DOS.
 Built on top is Windows on Windows (WoW), which allows applications built for 16-bit Windows operating systems like Windows 3.1 to run.
 On x86 computers, the virtual DOS machine uses the virtual 8086 mode to run DOS applications directly, on RISC computers, an emulator licensed from Insignia Solutions is used which emulates a 80286 processor.
 However, not all DOS and 16-bit Windows applications can be run on Windows NT 3.1 due to various limitations, one of them being the inability of applications to directly access the hardware.
 As well, VxD files sometimes needed by applications cannot be used with Windows NT 3.1.
 While pure DOS applications are run in separate memory spaces, 16-bit Windows applications have to share one memory space.
 While this is done due to compatibility reasons with applications which depend on this ability, like Schedule+ and Microsoft Mail, it also means that 16-bit Windows applications only run in cooperative multitasking.
 A faulty 16-bit Windows application is in this way able to cause all other 16-bit Windows applications (but not Windows NT itself) to crash.